 Welcome to Urban Thrives 2023, Urban School’s new strategic plan, approved by our Board of Trustees in December 2017.
 The culmination of many months of analysis and discussion about the challenges and opportunities facing Urban, this plan will serve as a blueprint for the school’s priorities and growth over the next five years.
-Now in our 52nd year, Urban School is committed to strengthening the distinctive and highly regarded education we provide our 420 students.
+Urban School is committed to strengthening the distinctive and highly regarded education we provide our 420 students.
 Accomplishing the goals outlined in Urban Thrives will deepen our impact on the students, teachers and staff who make up our school community, while extending our reach as educational leaders and innovators.

 We believe the best education occurs in a school made up of students, teachers and families drawn from many different backgrounds and perspectives, including those who have been historically under-represented in independent schools.
 We work to build a truly inclusive and equitable community – one where students and adults are welcomed and supported, and where their faces, voices, and experiences are reflected and valued.

 Create diverse and inclusive learning environments that foster empathy and belonging among all students